project-sunbird/sunbird-quml-player/projects/quml-library/README.md

 # :bookmark_tabs: QuML Player Contribution Guide
 ## Repo Setup
   - Clone the Repo with desired release-branch - https://github.com/project-sunbird/sunbird-quml-player
-  - Add the your questionList API_URL in `/projects/quml-demo-app/src/app/question-cursor-implementation.service.ts`
+  - Add the your baseUrl in the *environment.ts* and *proxy.conf.json* files
+  - If there any changes in API endpoints, update the *app.constant.ts* file
+  - Change the default content ID in *app.component.ts* file
   - Run `npm i` in root folder
   - Run `npm i` in `projects/quml-library`
   - Open two terminal windows (on root folder)